top of page

 More About Me

-I also held a number of academic and research positions, most recently teaching at Sciences Po in Paris.
-I have been doing research on law and development and have a large track record researching regional integration, based on which I have published a book with Cambridge University Press in 2023.
 I have a deep interest in normative ethics, and I am the founder and convenor of the UNESCO Café-philo on Ethics.
-I am a member of the Moral Sciences Club of the University of Cambridge, Italian Institute of Classical Studies, Advisory Council of the Indian Society of Artificial Intelligence and Law, as well as several working and discussion groups.
+I am a member of the Chatham House, Royal Institute of Philosophy, Moral Sciences Club of the University of Cambridge, Italian Institute of Classical Studies, Advisory Council of the Indian Society of Artificial Intelligence and Law, as well as several working and discussion groups.

 DSC06522.png